-Each half term, children in every year group look at different artists for inspiration.
+Each term, children in every year group look at different artists for inspiration.
 Artists we have learnt about include; Van Gogh, Matisse, Picasso, Andy Goldsworthy, Rousseau and illustrators such as Eric Carle.

 We also like to invite visiting artists into our school where children have the opportunity to work on individual and group/class art works whenever it is applicable to the topic.
 Every child in school had a busy, inspiring, creative, fun day and mod-roc carnival masks, rainforest and carnival themed wooden jigsaw art and textile pieces were made and are now permanently displayed in school for children, staff and visitors to admire!